- Search The Registry

 It was on this date, in 1904, that Count Basie was born.
 He was a Black jazz pianist, organist, bandleader, and composer.

 Born William Basie in Red Bank, N.J., he played drums as a child before taking up piano.
-In 1924, Basie moved to New York City where he was influenced by the ragtime-derived style of Harlem jazz pianists and began touring on the vaudeville circuit as an accompanist.
-When a tour collapsed in 1927, stranding him in Kansas City, MO, Basie secured work there playing theater organ for silent movies.
+In 1924, Basie moved to New York City, where he was influenced by the ragtime-derived style of Harlem jazz pianists and began touring on the vaudeville circuit as an accompanist.
+When a tour collapsed in 1927, stranding him in Kansas City, MO, Basie secured work playing theater organ for silent movies.
 In 1929 Basie joined the Kansas City Orchestra of pianist Bennie Moten.

 After the death of Moten in 1935, Basie formed a new band called Count Basie and His Barons of Rhythm with several members of Moten’s band.
-A year later the band moved to New York City and began recording as Count Basie and His Orchestra.
+The band moved to New York City a year later and began recording as Count Basie and His Orchestra.

-Widely regarded as one of the most important jazz bandleaders of his time, Basie led his popular Count Basie Orchestra for almost 50 years.
-He also helped many important musicians come to prominence under his direction, including tenor saxophonists Lester Young and Herschel Evans, trumpeters Buck Clayton and Harry "Sweets" Edison, and singers Jimmy Rushing and Joe Williams.
+Widely regarded as one of the most influential jazz bandleaders of his time, Basie led his popular Count Basie Orchestra for almost 50 years.
+He also helped many influential musicians become prominent under his direction, including tenor saxophonists Lester Young and Herschel Evans, trumpeters Buck Clayton and Harry "Sweets" Edison, and singers Jimmy Rushing and Joe Williams.
 Basie's theme songs were "One O'Clock Jump" and "April In Paris."

 Basie’s band of the late 1930s was dominated by great soloists performing in a two-handed ragtime style, then switching to a relaxed, spare style that led beautifully into the solos of his instrumentalists.
-Musical arrangements of the early Basie band were written in a relatively straightforward manner compared to the more intricate scores of other bandleaders.
+Musical arrangements of the early Basie band were written relatively straightforwardly compared to the more intricate scores of other bandleaders.